James Saumarez, 1st Baron de Saumarez: Early life

-Saumarez was born at St Peter Port, Guernsey to an old island family, the eldest son of Matthew de Sausmarez (1718-1778) and his second wife Carteret, daughter of James Le Marchant.
-He was a nephew of Captain Philip Saumarez and John de Sausmarez (1706-1774) of Sausmarez Manor.
-He was also the elder brother of General Sir Thomas Saumarez (1760-1845), Equerry and Groom of the Chamber to the Duke of Kent, and afterwards Commander-in-Chief of New Brunswick and of Richard Saumarez (1764-1835), a surgeon and medical author.
+Saumarez was born at Saint Peter Port, Guernsey, to an old island family, the eldest son of Matthew de Sausmarez (1718–1778) and his second wife Carteret, daughter of James Le Marchant.
+He was a nephew of Captain Philip Saumarez and John de Sausmarez (1706–1774) of Sausmarez Manor.
+He was also the elder brother of General Sir Thomas Saumarez (1760–1845), Equerry and Groom of the Chamber to the Duke of Kent, and afterwards Commander-in-Chief of New Brunswick and of Richard Saumarez (1764–1835), a surgeon and medical author.
 Their sister married Henry Brock, the uncle of Major-General Sir Isaac Brock and Daniel de Lisle Brock.
 Many of de Sausmarez's ancestors had distinguished themselves in the naval service, and he entered it as midshipman at the age of thirteen.
-Upon joining the navy, he dropped the second 's' to become de Saumarez.
+Upon joining the Navy, he dropped the second 's' to become de Saumarez.

 Naval service

 Early service in the Mediterranean and American Revolutionary War

 In 1767, Saumarez was entered as a volunteer on the books of HMS Solebay although he never set foot in the ship, studying at a school near London until in 1770, Saumarez joined the Montreal in the Mediterranean.
 Placed on board HMS Winchelsea, he was rated midshipman in November 1770.
 A transfer to HMS Levant in February 1772 until she returned to Spithead in 1775 gave an opportunity to take his examination for lieutenant.

 In 1775, at the age of 18, Saumarez was ordered to Sir Peter Parker's flagship HMS Bristol in North America.
 Saumarez distinguished himself under Parker, showing courage and being promoted to acting lieutenant at the July 1776 Battle of Sullivan's Island which required the Bristol to fire broadsides at Fort Sullivan.
 The engagement lasted 13 hours and 111 men were killed in the Bristol.

 Saumarez moved to HMS Chatham as temporary 5th lieutenant.
 He received his first command, the tender Lady Parker.
 On promotion to lieutenant in 1778 he received his second command, the 8-gun galley Spitfire.
 After forty-seven engagements, unfortunately he had to run Spitfire ashore and burn her on 30 July 1778 when a French fleet under Admiral d'Estaing arrived at Narrangansett Bay.
 Saumarez then served on land at the Battle of Rhode Island before returning to Portsmouth.